BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information

-We examine now TimeBERT training using different settings for the temporal granularity $g$ in DTP task.
-We first pre-train different TimeBERT with three different $g$ for 3 epochs, and then fine-tune the models on four datasets.
-The models of different granularities are denoted by \textbf{TimeBERT-Year}, \textbf{TimeBERT-Month} and \textbf{TimeBERT-Day}.
-As shown in Table~\ref{tab_temp1}, we can observe that TimeBERT pre-trained using month granularities achieves the best results most of the time,\footnote{The released TimeBERT version uses $g$ set to month granularity.} while the model pre-trained using day granularities performs poor in some "easy" tests, e.g., for the EventTime and NYT-Timestamp of year granularity, as well as WOTD with CI.
+We examine now BiTimeBERT training using different settings for the temporal granularity $g$ in DD objective.
+We first pre-train different BiTimeBERT variants with three different $g$ for 3 epochs, and then fine-tune the models on four datasets.
+The models of different granularities are denoted by \textbf{BiTimeBERT-Year}, \textbf{BiTimeBERT-Month} and \textbf{BiTimeBERT-Day}.
+As shown in Table~\ref{tab_temp1}, BiTimeBERT-Month achieves the best results most of the time, while BiTimeBERT-Day performs poorly in some "easy" tests, e.g., for the EventTime and NYT-Timestamp of year granularity, as well as WOTD with CI.
 We also observe that none of the models can produce relatively good performance on the hard tasks (e.g., EventTime of day granularity).
-This might be mainly due to: (1) the models are still under-fitting and may need to be trained with more epochs, especially when using day granularity in DTP task, and (2) more data is needed for pre-training which includes more historical knowledge.
+This might be mainly due to: (1) the models are still under-fitting and may need to be trained with more epochs, especially, at day granularity in DD task, and (2) more data is needed for pre-training.